 Here are some useful tips to attach files to your iPhone Emails(iPhone 5 included).
-If you want to get back your iPhone lost data, you can refer to iPhone Data Recovery.

 1. How to add iPhone Email attachments (photos)